 - Have a freezer cooking day with a friend.

-I don’t plan ahead.
+I don’t plan ahead to cook at home.

 - Choose a day each week to plan your menu.